tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

    impermissible to send data prior to completion of the first handshake.

-   Note that in the special case of a rehandshake on an existing association, it is safe to process a data packet immediately, even if the ChangeCipherSpec or Finished messages have not yet been received provided that either the rehandshake resumes the existing session or that it uses exactly the same security parameters as the existing association.
-In any other case, the implementation MUST wait for the receipt of the Finished message to prevent downgrade attack.

-   As in TLS, implementations MUST either abandon an association or rehandshake prior to allowing the sequence number to wrap.
+   As in TLS, implementations MUST either abandon an association or re-key using a KeyUpdate message prior to allowing the sequence number to wrap.

-   Similarly, implementations MUST NOT allow the epoch to wrap, but instead MUST establish a new association, terminating the old association as described in Section 4.2.8.
-In practice, implementations rarely rehandshake repeatedly on the same channel, so this is not likely to be an issue.
+   Implementations MUST NOT allow the epoch to wrap, but instead MUST establish a new association, terminating the old association.

-###  Transport Layer Mapping
+##  Transport Layer Mapping

    Each DTLS record MUST fit within a single datagram.
 In order to avoid IP fragmentation, clients of the DTLS record layer SHOULD